• Skip to primary navigation

 To start the cabinet makeover, I mixed up diy chalky paint primer using plaster of paris and black paint.
 After a couple of quick coats, the brown exterior and the white interior were all covered up.

 I grabbed some chicken wire I curbed several years ago and cut it to size.
-Then I stapled it in place with a staple gun.
-I don’t like how sharp the wires are, so I decided to grab some gorilla tough gorilla tape.
-The Gorilla Tape was placed along all four sides to cover up the ends of the wire.
-You could also use lathe or thin plywood to cover the sharp points of the chicken wire.
+Then, I stapled it in place with a staple gun.
+I don’t like how sharp the wires are, so I grabbed some tough gorilla tape.

 Cabinet Makeover using paint and chicken wire

 Voila!
 Isn’t she pretty now?
 I used Minwax furniture wax to seal it.
 The chalky paint primer has to have a top coat.
-Sometimes I use semi-gloss paint as the topcoat, and sometimes I use wax.
+Sometimes, I use semi-gloss paint as the topcoat, and sometimes, I use wax.

-I reused the the little glass knobs that were on it when I got it.
+I reused the little glass knobs that were on it when I got it.
 I love the silver chicken wire with the black paint on this sweet cabinet makeover!

 Where would you use this little gal?